connext/documentation/docs/developers/contracts/contracts-quickstart.md

       callData: "",
       originDomain: originDomain,
       destinationDomain: destinationDomain,
+      agent: to,
       recovery: to,
+      forceSlow: false,
+      receiveLocal: false,
       callback: address(0),
       callbackFee: 0,
-      forceSlow: false,
-      receiveLocal: false
+      relayerFee: 0
     });

     IConnextHandler.XCallArgs memory xcallArgs = IConnextHandler.XCallArgs({
       params: callParams,
       transactingAssetId: asset,
-      amount: amount,
+      amount: amount
-      relayerFee: 0
     });
 ```

 A few parameters to note:

 - `callData` is empty here because we're only sending funds
+- `agent` is the address that is allowed to execute the transaction on the destination side in addition to relayers; this allows for the user (or user-specified address) to self-execute the transaction in case relayers don't for any reason
 - `recovery` is a fallback address to send funds to if execution fails on destination side
+- `forceSlow` is an option that allows users to take the Nomad slow path (~30 mins) instead of paying routers a 0.05% fee on their transaction
+- `receiveLocal` is an option for users to receive the local Nomad-flavored asset instead of the adopted asset on the destination side
 - `callback` is the zero address because we don't expect a callback
 - `callbackFee` is a fee paid to relayers; relayers don't take any fees on testnet so it's set to 0
-- `forceSlow` is an option that allows users to take the Nomad slow path (~30 mins) instead of paying routers a 0.05% fee on their transaction
-- `receiveLocal` is an option for users to receive the local Nomad-flavored asset instead of the adopted asset on the destination side
 - `relayerFee` is a fee paid to relayers; relayers don't take any fees on testnet so it's set to 0

 A detailed reference of all the `xcall` arguments can be found [here](../xcall-params.md).